Saint Seiya (TV series): Reception

 Saint Seiya won the Animage Anime Grand Prix prize in 1987.
 The series ranked 53rd in Animage's 2001 "Top-100 Anime" list, and placed 25th in a 2006 TV Asahi nationwide poll of the most popular animated television series.
 In an NHK online poll celebrating a century of Japanese animation, it ranked 123rd.

 The series was regarded as a major cultural phenomenon of the 1980s and inspired numerous subsequent works.
 These included several Gundam series such as Mobile Suit Gundam Wing and Mobile Fighter G Gundam, as well as Legend of Heavenly Sphere Shurato, Ronin Warriors, Wild Knights Gulkeeva, and Masami Kurumada's later manga B't X. In The Anime Encyclopedia: A Guide to Japanese Animation Since 1917, Jonathan Clements and Helen McCarthy commended the series' intricate plot and described the animation by Shingo Araki and Michi Himeno as "magic."
 They also praised the soundtrack and director Shigeyasu Yamauchi's skillful pacing and use of cliffhangers.
 However, they noted a disturbing aspect in the series' emotional core, which they felt derived from depictions of older males battling and defeating courageous but naive teenagers to acquire better weaponry.

 DVDVisionJapan's Devin Pratt highlighted the brutality of Hyoga's first fight, noting how the Hydra Saint's repeated punches to his face sent blood flying out of the arena and onto Seiya.
 The review also praised Hirotaka Suzuoki's performance for giving Shiryu the voice of a "wise fighter."
 Similarly, AnimeOnDVD's Chris Beveridge found Hyoga's clash with his former master, Camus, to be a particularly interesting and fun fight.
 Beveridge also highlighted the Shiryu vs. Death Mask showdown as a standout, enjoying the high stakes of Shiryu nearly falling into the Underworld.
 DVD Talk's Todd Douglass Jr. praised the series for its high drama and epic storylines, though he observed that the English dub was of lower quality than the original Japanese audio.

+Yebrail Castañeda Lozano, writing in the journal Educación y Ciudad, observed that although Saint Seiya might appear conventional in its treatment of good and evil, the early episodes presented a significant contrast between Seiya and the other characters: they fought for the Gold Cloth rather than for justice, a conflict that later intensified when the rogue Phoenix Ikki and the Black Saints arrived in Japan to steal it.